Dave's Travel Pages

 Paros to Tinos Ferry Trip

-In 2022, Golden Star ferries, Minoan Lines and Fast Ferries also operated ferry services from Paros to Tinos.
+In 2024, Golden Star ferries and Fast Ferries also operate ferry services from Paros to Tinos.

-The Goldens Star Ferries was the quickest crossing and also the most expensive.
+The Goldens Star Ferries is the most expensive at 52.00 Euros.
 A change from previous years when it was the slowest and cheapest!

 You should note that ferry schedules and prices change from year to year, normally according to expected demand.